ElAbdelali/TrackItLoseIt/README.md

    git clone https://github.com/ElAbdelali/TrackItLoseIt.git
    ```

-2. Navigate to the project's root directory in your command line interface.
-3. Set up a virtual environment:
+2. Navigate to the project's root directory in your command line interface and set up a virtual environment:
    ```sh
    virtualenv env
    source env/bin/activate
    ```

-4. Install the required dependencies:
+3. Install the required dependencies:
    ```sh
    pip3 install -r requirements.txt
    ```

-5. Create trackitloseit db in PostgreSQL and run the model.py to create the tables.
+4. Create trackitloseit db in PostgreSQL and run the model.py to create the tables.
 Make sure you have PostgreSQL installed:
    ```sh
    python3 model.py
    ```